Skip to content

 An edge connects Degree particles, where degree=2 represents pairwise interactions (bonds), degree=3 represents three-body interactions (angles), etc.

-For periodic systems, edges include shift vectors that indicate how many unit cells to traverse when computing distances between connected particles.
+For periodic systems, edges include shift vectors that indicate how many cells to traverse when computing distances between connected particles.

 Class Type Parameters: